 There are several actions public affairs teams can take now:

-First, be more robust and challenging when analysing and articulating the risks and opportunities internally.
-Ensuring that internal subject experts and teams are really considering the possible implications of greater political risk.
-Many organisations will not have had the time do the deep work to assess if their organisational or corporate strategy still makes sense after the pandemic ends.
+First, be more robust and challenging when articulating risks and opportunities internally.
+Ensure that internal subject experts and teams are really considering the possible implications of greater political risk.
+Many organisations will not have had the time to do the deep work to assess if their organisational or corporate strategy still makes sense after the pandemic ends.
 Provide intelligence and recommendations to help organisations revise their overall strategy and think through future scenarios.

-Second, proactively lead the development of policy solutions and messages that will help policymakers in coming months to repair the economy in the most effective way.
+Second, proactively lead the development of policy solutions and messages to help policymakers in the coming months to repair the economy in the most effective way.
 Explain to internal teams that getting on the front foot is vital to shaping the debate as early as possible.

-Third, help and push organisations to prioritise what they really want from government (and ideally by providing robust evidence and not anecdotes).
-Decision makers are going to have limited bandwidth so organisations need be very clear about what will provide high impact and value.
+Third, help and push organisations to prioritise what they really want from the government.
+Ideally, provide robust evidence and not anecdotes.
+Decision-makers are going to have limited bandwidth, so organisations need to be very clear about what will provide high impact and value.

 Four, prepare your organisation for the possibility of negative political decisions due to some of the tough and unpopular decisions that government will have to take at some point.
-Those decisions are coming given there is a limit to how much the government can borrow before markets get spooked, and the government has signalled there will be a need to balance the books.
+Those decisions are coming, given the limit to how much the government can borrow before markets get spooked.
+Ministers have indicated there will be a need to balance the books.

-Get in touch if you’d like help working out what the implications of politics in 2021 might be for your organisation.
+Please get in touch if you would like help understanding the implications of politics in 2021 for your organisation.